Wanderlust Chronicles - Ep. 2 Peru

 Machu Picchu

-I have now been to a few of the other 7 world wonders, but non compare to Machu Picchu to me.
+I have now been to a few of the other 7 world wonders, but none compare to Machu Picchu to me.
 Please respect it if you go so that it’s the same magical experience for future generations.

 Final Thoughts